-Article 50 Adaptations to education and interim examinations
+Article 51 Adaptations to education and interim examinations

-- a.
-Students with a functional disability or chronic illness can apply for adaptations to the education, the interim examinations and practical assignments.
-As far as possible, such adaptations will be tailored to the needs of individual students.
-The adaptations may not be made at the expense of the learning outcomes and their assessment, of the course or of the programme.
+- expense of the learning outcomes and their assessment, of the course or of the programme.
 The procedures and facilities are outlined in the regulations 'Studying with a functional disability' which can be found in the Student Charter. - b.
 After seeking advice from the Study Counselling Services, the Examining Board decides on behalf of the joint Executive Boards on adaptations to educational facilities and examinations. - c.
 Students with a right to facilities during education and/or interim examinations at Wageningen University are only entitled to these facilities if the students indicate before the application deadline for the course and/or interim examination in OSIRIS that they want to make use of the facilities during that course and/or interim examination.
 In case the student cannot reasonably have the request as referred to in subsection a assessed before the application deadline, exceptions could be discussed with the dean for students.